Moise Kean: Early and personal life

+A fan of hip hop and rap music, Kean collaborated with the group 19F in their song "Outfit"; a year later, Kean would release an album, Chosen.

 Club career

 Youth career

 Kean was first noticed by Renato Biasi, who included him in the youth teams of Asti before offering him to Torino.
-In 2010, however, instead of renewing with Torino, he was signed by the team's cross-city rivals Juventus on a free transfer.
+In 2010, he was signed by Torino's cross-city rivals Juventus on a free transfer.
 In the 2015–16 season, Kean scored 24 goals in 25 games for Juventus U19.